 The Artist accepts the responsibility for maintaining the work undertaken during the exhibition.
 In the event of any deterioration or damage to the work during the exhibition, the Artist also accepts the responsibility.

-will be responsible for the maintenance of the space during the Gallery opening hours, Wed-Fri 12-5pm.
+WTS will be responsible for the maintenance of the space during the Gallery opening hours, Wed-Fri 12-5pm.
 This does not include the maintenance of the work itself – this responsibility remains with the Artist.

 The Artist accepts that no potentially hazardous materials are to be stored at the space.